-Fred White works with Greenlight Community Broadband as a network technician and has been with the company for three years.
-He was originally hired as a Technical Service Representative, where in this position, Greenlight customers would reach out when having technical difficulties with their service.
-He has since then recently moved over to the engineering team, where he works with others to maintain, improve, and troubleshoot any issues within the City of Wilson’s network or fiber infrastructure.
-Fred had years of customer-facing technical support before starting his career with Greenlight, which has given him a solid background for serving his community.
+Fred works with Greenlight Community Broadband as a network technician and has been with the company for five years.
+He was originally hired on as a Technical Service Representative, where in this position Greenlight customers would reach out when having technical difficulties with their service.
+He has since then moved over to the engineering team, where he works with others to maintain, improve, and troubleshoot any issues within the City’s network or fiber infrastructure.
+Fred held years of customer-facing technical support before starting his career with Greenlight, which has given him a solid background for serving his community.

 Joseph works as a Technician/Project Manager at Computer Central of Wilson.
 He spent 10 years in the US Navy working on computer equipment.
 Since the military, he earned his Associate in Applied Science in Information Technology from Wilson Community College.
 While working on his degree, he began working for Computer Central of Wilson and has been employed there ever since.
 Joseph routinely spends his days setting up network infrastructure, including wired, wireless, and fiber optic cabling, at businesses big and small – and even a full wireless solution for a town’s government buildings.
 He also helps expand the capabilities of residential networking.
 While he has been employed at Computer Central, he has also built and helped maintain more than 100 websites.
 Joseph helps keep Computer Central’s clients safe in the online world by keeping computers and software updated while also completing daily vulnerability scans on any and all equipment connected to the network.